dezordi/Virseqimprover/README.md

 ```
 This will help you install the dependent tools (e.g. SPAdes, Bowtie2, etc.) and solve potential dependency problems you might have.

-# Run Virseqimprover on your own machine
+# Run Virseqimprover from command line

 ## Input